jaredpalmer/jaredpalmer/README.md

 Hi, I'm Jared! 👋

-I am the **VP of Product, CoreAI at Microsoft and SVP of GitHub**.
-I'm focusing on creating the best possible developer experience together with the community.
+I am the **VP of Engineering at [Xbox](https://xbox.com).** I'm focused on building world-class tools, services, and experiences for developers and players across the Xbox ecosystem.

-Previously, I was the **VP of AI at ▲[Vercel](https://vercel.com)** and the creator of [v0.dev](https://v0.app) and [AI SDK](https://ai-sdk.dev).
+Previously, I was SVP of Product at GitHub and VP of Product in CoreAI at Microsoft.
+Before Microsoft, I was the **VP of AI at ▲[Vercel](https://vercel.com)** and the creator of [v0.dev](https://v0.app) and [AI SDK](https://ai-sdk.dev).
 I joined Vercel after they [acquired my frontend build system startup Turborepo](https://techcrunch.com/2021/12/09/vercel-acquires-turborepo/) in late 2021.
 Prior to Vercel and Turborepo, I ran a software development and design studio in New York City called The Palmer Group.

 I angel invest in early-stage startups that I'm passionate about.
 If I'm not working or [posting on X](https://x.com/jaredpalmer), I'm likely skiing on the east coast, going to concerts, or hanging with friends.